grossadamm/has_specs/README.md

 It expects that the folder structure of the root directory and spec directory be identical, so it's fairly limited in the fact that it doesn't look at rails route or lib tests.

+It was built with rspec in mind, but I don't see why it couldn't be repurposed for other test harnesses.

 ## Installation

 Add this line to your application's Gemfile: